shapeshift/docs/bounties.md

 The Shapeshift DAO has many flavors of bounties, but most of our engineering bounties are small features, improvements or bug fixes that can be made in a single Pull Request by a contributor.
-These bounties are attached to issues in GithHub, and we use [Gitcoin](https://gitcoin.co/) as an incentivization layer.
+These bounties are attached to issues in GitHub, and we use [Gitcoin](https://gitcoin.co/) as an incentivization layer.
 This mean's that contributors are rewarded in FOX, our governance token, and become owners of the very platform they are helping to build.